Kentia Palm (Howea forsteriana) Care Indoors; Watering, Light, Soil, Problems

 To care for Howea forsteriana indoors, provide bright indirect light, warmth of 16-280C, humidity of 50-55% and moderately moist, fertile, well-drained soil coupled monthly feeding in spring and summer.

-Kentia Palm care requires pruning to keep it neat and discourage pests and diseases infestation.
+Kentia Palm requires pruning to keep it neat and discourage pests and diseases infestation.
 Repotting is only needed when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Kentia Palm, Howea forsteriana